assadnavi/assadnavi.github.io/_posts/2023-06-12-function-tail-over-a-vba-array.md

 date:   2023-06-12 00:00:00 +0000
 published: true
 ---
 In this article, we will look at our second tool that will help us solve problems in a recursive programming style.
 The function is called `tail`.
-The function takes an array and returns a new array with all the input items except its first element.
+The function takes an array as a parameter and returns a copy of it without its first element.
 The order of the elements is preserved.
 The function tail is defined only for non-empty arrays.
 See examples of its logic.
 <br/><br/>

-{% highlight plaintext %}
+{% highlight cpp %}

-tail of array[1, 2, 3, 4] is array[2, 3, 4]
+tail of array [1, 2, 3, 4] is array [2, 3, 4]

-tail of array["a", "b"] is array["b"]
+tail of array ["a", "b"] is array ["b"]

-tail of array["z"] is array[]
+tail of array ["z"] is array []

-tail of array[] is not defined (Error)
+tail of array [] is not defined

-tail of non-array is not defined (Error)
+tail of non-array is not defined
 {% endhighlight %}

 <br/>